Academic Standing FAQs

 What will happen if I don’t meet with my advisor and complete the Academic Success Plan (ASP)?

-- A registration hold (“SSH”, or Scholastic Standing hold) will remain on your account and you may not enroll in courses for future semesters.
+• A registration hold called the Academic Standing Hold (ASH), will remain on your account and you may not enroll in courses for future semesters.

-- If you do not complete your probationary requirements at the beginning of your probationary semester, are “subject to dismissal” at the end of the subsequent semester, and appeal your dismissal, your non-compliance will be factored into your appeal review and decision.
+• If you do not complete your mandatory requirements at the beginning of your semester in the academic standing process, are “subject to dismissal” at the end of the subsequent semester, and appeal your dismissal, your non-compliance will be factored into your appeal review and decision.

 Why would I be “subject to dismissal” from UConn?

-- A student who fails to meet the minimum scholastic standards for two consecutively registered semesters is subject to dismissal.
+• A student who fails to meet the minimum academic standards for two consecutively registered academic semesters (fall and spring semesters only) is subject to dismissal.

-- However, no student with at least a 2.3 semester grade point average after completing all courses for which he or she is registered at the end of a semester shall be subject to dismissal; the student will be continued on scholastic probation if such status is warranted.
+• No student with at least a 2.3 semester GPA after completing all courses for which they are registered at the end of a semester is subject to dismissal.
+The student will be continued on academic notice if such status is warranted, until both the semester and cumulative GPAs are at least 2.0.

 What should I do if I have received a notice that I am subject to dismissal?

-- We strongly encourage you to appeal this decision.
-If you wish to appeal your dismissal, directions are available on the Scholastic Standing website.
-We also strongly encourage you to review the Tips for a Successful Appeal section as you draft your appeal responses.
+• We strongly encourage you to appeal this decision.
+If you wish to appeal your dismissal, directions are available on the Academic Standing website

 May I have my appeal expedited?